 If your child's face feels hot to the touch and they look red or flushed, then they may have a fever.
 You can check their temperature with a thermometer.

-A normal temperature in children is 36.5°C to 37°C although it depends on the person, their age, what they have been doing, the time of day and at which part of the body you take the temperature.
+A normal temperature in children is 36.5°C to 37.5°C although it depends on the person, their age, what they have been doing, the time of day and at which part of the body you take the temperature.

 Body temperature is usually lowest in the early hours of the morning and highest in the late afternoon and early evening.

 What causes fever in children?

 Infections are by far the most common cause of fever in children.
-Most of these are caused by viruses, which are responsible for colds, upper respiratory infections, and the common infectious diseases of childhood, such as chickenpox.
+Most of these are caused by viruses, which are responsible for colds, upper respiratory infections, and the common infectious diseases of childhood.
 These infections don't last long and usually don't need to be treated.

 There are other, relatively uncommon, causes of fever.
 These include adverse reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases.

 Fever in itself is rarely harmful.
 But the high temperature might make your child feel uncomfortable – they might have chills or shivering when their temperature is rising, and they might sweat when it’s falling.
 Sometimes they might become mildly dehydrated if they're losing a lot of fluid from the fever and not replacing it.